Pwd9000-ML/blog-devto/posts/2022-GitHub-Function-CICD/GitHub-Function-CICD.md

           publish-profile: ${{ secrets.AZUREAPPSERVICE_PUBLISHPROFILE_AD8BBBC377A040C480EB918BC04CE61C }}
 ```

-The above job basically has 4 steps:
+The above job has 4 steps:

 1. The code is checked out onto the GitHub runner.
 2. The version of .NET we specified in the environment variables will be installed on the GitHub runner.